 With the efforts of Keluskar teacher, his monthly scholarship was fixed at 92.5 pounds and he left for Columbia for higher studies.
 There he did his MA and PhD.
-Simultaneously he could also manage to study MSc and DSc from London School of Economics.
+Simultaneously he could also managed to study MSc and DSc from London School of Economics.
 He also completed his Bar at Law there.
 This was a superhuman task.

-Throughout his life, he fought for the cause, but there was no enemy.
+Throughout his life he fought for the cause, but there was no enemy.
 On the lines of Lord Buddha who preaches that no enmity can stop enmity, he never desisted from basic values of equality and compassion.

 It is true that many incidents of his life have not come in the public domain.
-Therefore many aspects of personality are also not known.
+Therefore many aspects of his personality are also not known.
 This happens with many great people.
-As Dr Johnson says a human being has tremendous potential but destiny challenges some of his/her virtues and that aspect of personality comes to the forefront.
+As Dr Johnson says “a human being has tremendous potential but destiny challenges some of his/her virtues and that aspect of personality comes to the forefront.
 As we are aware, Tilak was a great Mathematician but he could not spare time for that field.
-Swami Ramteerth and Swami Vivekanand were great students of science and mathematics but their life was dedicated as sanyasis and social reformers.
-In recent times, Atal Behari Vajpayee has been a creative poet but he could spare much time for literature.
+Swami Ramteerth and Swami Vivekanand were great students of science and mathematics but there life was dedicated as sanyasis and social reformers.
+In recent times, Atal Behari Vajpayee has been a creative poet but he could not spare much time for literature.
 Similarly, Ambedkar showed spark in many areas but his destiny confined him to a particular cause.
 But to assess him and his contribution we need to study and understand him holistically.

 The real Struggle Begins